 To discern if the treatments affected the observed periodicity of the changes in diffusion velocity of the water, spectral analyses (SPECT) were completed as well (SPSS 16).
 The average and standard deviations of the spectral values for each of three runs per treatment were calculated.
 The relative amplitudes for each frequency were then compared by discerning which spectral intervals involved no overlap in the standard deviations for the means of any two groups.
-The criterion for standard deviation rather effect.
+The criterion for standard deviation rather than SEMs was to insure the rigour of the effect.